DETAILED ACTION

 It would have been obvious to one of the ordinary skills in the art at the time of the invention to select bromine, a halogen, as the fire extinguishing agent in Lee because Lee specifically suggests halogen-based fire extinguishing agents capable of vaporizing to generate pressure that ruptures the sealing member and releases the agent for fire suppression.

 Further, because bromine is known to remain liquid at room temperature and transition to a gaseous state when heated to elevated temperatures, the claimed limitation that the fire extinguishing agent remains liquid at room temperature and changes to gas at 30 °C or higher represents an inherent property of bromine as taught by Kirk-Othmer.
+Therefore, it would have been obvious to utilize bromine as the fire extinguishing agent in Lee with the known phase change properties taught by Kirk-Othmer in order to provide a predictable vaporization behavior that generates pressure to break the sealing member.

 Claim 12 is rejected under 35 U.S.C.
-103 as being unpatentable over Lee, as applied to claim 1 above, in further view of Choi (KR 20220013603 A).
+103 as being unpatentable over Lee and Gwon, as applied to claim 1 above, in further view of Choi (KR 20220013603 A).

 Claim 20 is rejected under 35 U.S.C.
-103 as being unpatentable over Lee, as applied to claim 17 above, in further view of Morisato et al. (US 20190341594 A1), hereinafter Morisato.
+103 as being unpatentable over Lee and Gwon, as applied to claim 17 above, in further view of Morisato et al. (US 20190341594 A1), hereinafter Morisato.

-Regarding claim 20, Lee teaches the limitations of claims 17, as stated above.
+Regarding claim 20, Lee and Gwon teach the limitations of claim 17, as stated above.
 Claim 20 further recites the battery cell fixed by inserting the sealing surface and electrode tab into an internal busbar, with the tab connected to an external busbar.
 Lee does not explicitly teach how the battery cell is fixed.
 Morisato teaches that the battery cell fixed by inserting the sealing surface and electrode tab into an internal busbar, with the tab connected to an external busbar (Abstract).
 It would have been obvious to one of the ordinary skills in the art at the time of the invention to modify Lee, as informed by Morisato, to include busbars having connection portions joined to the electrode tab to mechanically and electrically secure the battery cell.
 Joining the busbars to the electrode tab provides a stable electrical connection while also contributing to fixing the cell in place.
 Applying this known configuration would have yielded predictable improvements in stability and performance.

 Conclusion